wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/6-use-audit-log-searching-investigate-common-support-issues.md

 To retrieve mailbox audit log records for non-E5 users, you can complete one of the following workarounds:

  -  Manually enable mailbox auditing on individual mailboxes.
-To do so, run the following command in Exchange Online Powershell:
+To do so, run the following command in Exchange Online PowerShell:

     ```powershell
     Set-Mailbox -Identity <MailboxIdentity> -AuditEnabled $true